bigskysoftware/htmx/www/api.md

 ### <a name="closest"></a> Method -  [`htmx.closest()`](#closest)

-Finds the closest matching element in the given elements parentage, inclusive
+Finds the closest matching element in the given elements parentage, inclusive of the element

 ##### Parameters

-* `elt` - the element to find the selector in
+* `elt` - the element to find the selector from
-* `class` - the selector to find
+* `selector` - the selector to find

 ##### Example